opencast/opencast-docker/README.md

 * `ORG_OPENCASTPROJECT_DB_JDBC_PASS` **Required**
   Password of the database user.

+## Miscellaneous

+* `TIMEZONE` Optional
+  Set the timezone within the container.
+Valid timezones are represented by files in `/usr/share/zoneinfo/`, for example `Europe/Berlin`.
+The default is `UTC`.

 # Data

 The data directory is located at `/data`.
 Use [Docker Volumes](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) to mount this directory on your host.

+# Languages

+Opencast makes use of [Tesseract](https://github.com/tesseract-ocr/tesseract) to recognize text in videos (ORC) and [Hunspell](https://hunspell.github.io/) to identify spelling mistakes.
+For this both need additional files namely [traningsdata](https://github.com/tesseract-ocr/tessdata) and [dictionaries](http://download.services.openoffice.org/contrib/dictionaries) respectively.
+These images come with files for the English and German language.
+If you need other or more languages you can use Docker Volumes to mount them in the appropriate directories `/usr/share/tessdata` and `/usr/share/hunspell`.

 # References